pit-ray/win-vind/cheat_sheet/mouse_ctrl/index.md

 |Default Key|`t`, `T`|
 |Default Command|-|

-It makes cursor jump center of most foreground window.
+It makes the cursor jump to the center of the most foreground window.

 <br>
 <hr>

 ## Scroll

+The parameter ID of these functions are **yscroll_speed**, **xscroll_speed**, **yscroll_screen_ratio** and **xscroll_screen_ratio** in **settings.json**.
+The word "speed" is a relative value and there are not the concept of column or lines in GUI, so the word "Page" is defined with a ratio from 0.0 to 1.0 against the screen width or height as an alternative way.

 ### Scroll Up

 |Details|Status|